ppagote/publicis-sapient-task/README.md

 $ java -jar target/publicis-sapient-task-0.0.1-SNAPSHOT.jar
 ```

-To shutdown the jar, follow the below mentioned steps on a Windows machine.
+To shut down the jar, follow the below mentioned steps on a Windows machine.

 * In command prompt execute the **jcmd** command to print a list of all running Java processes
 * **Taskkill /PID PROCESS_ID_OF_RUNNING_APP /F** execute this command by replacing the **PROCESS_ID_OF_RUNNING_APP**